paularmstrong/swig/docs/tags.md

         {% include "inc.html" %}
     {% endfor %}

-In order to have your included template get these locally declared variables, you can use the `with` argument, followed by space-separated tokens of the local variables to include in the context:
+In order to have your included template get these locally declared variables, you can use the `with` argument, followed by an object that will create the context of the included template:

-    {% set foo = "bar" %}
+    {% set foo = { bar: "baz" } %}
     {% include "inc.html" with foo %}

     {% for bar in thing %}
-        {% include "inc.html" with foo bar %}
+        {% include "inc.html" with bar %}
     {% endfor %}

 You can also use the `only` argument to restrict the context to the variables that you explicitly define.